-Although you might think mangosteen has something in common with regular mangoes, it has nothing to do with it.
+Although you might think mangosteen has something in common with regular mangoes, it actually has nothing to do with it.
 Mangosteens are round with a thick, dark, wine-red rind that peels away, and reveals delicate, flavorful milky white flesh with seeds being small enough to be swallowed up without any worries.
 The fruit has a unique taste and literally dissolves in your mouth.

-The sweet fruit divided into 5 to 8 segments, with some of them containing a seed.
+The sweet fruit is divided into 5 to 8 segments, with some of them containing a seed.
 Mangosteen fruit always has some surprising sections with no seed at all, but most sections in the fruit have a very large seed.
 It’s slightly bitter too, thankfully surrounded by sweet, heavenly fruit.
-It is delicate in texture to the extent it melts in your mouth.
+It is delicate in texture to the extent that it melts in your mouth.
 Keep in mind, though, that mangosteen juice may leave marks on clothes that are not easily removed.